top of page

 Green Procurement for our future

-At our company, I am proud to say that we take our commitment to minimising our environmental impact very seriously.
+At our company, we are proud to say that we take our commitment to minimising our environmental impact very seriously.
 As an ISO 14001-certified company, we are constantly exploring ways to improve our sustainability practices and reduce our carbon footprint.

 One way we have achieved this is through delivering multiple projects that comply with BREEAM, Passivhaus, and Code for Sustainable Homes.
 We have also implemented the latest green technologies, such as photovoltaic (PV) panels, heat pumps, heat recovery systems, rainwater harvesting, insulation, energy-efficient glass, and other sustainable solutions.

 Our procurement department plays a crucial role in our efforts to reduce our environmental impact.
-We prioritise sustainable sourcing of forest products and only work with suppliers who can provide full FSC/PEFC chain of custody certification for timber products.
+Wherever possible, we buy local and prioritise sustainable sourcing of forest products and only work with suppliers who can provide full FSC/PEFC chain of custody certification for timber products.
 We also collaborate with manufacturers who have achieved the BRE Standard, BES 6001.

 To minimise waste production, we have adopted strategies such as ordering the correct quantities of materials, reducing packaging waste, and recycling materials wherever possible.
 Our dedication to continuously improving our environmental performance is unwavering, and we are always searching for new ways to lessen our impact on the planet.